yeoman/yeoman-app/README.md

 ## Documentation

 The project is based mainly on [electron](http://electron.atom.io) and [Material UI](http://material-ui.com/).
-For a Getting started guide, API docs etc. see the [documenation page](./docs).
+For a Getting started guide, API docs etc. see the [documentation page](./docs).
 If something is missing, wrong or unclear, please open an issue.
 Thank you!

 ## Contributing